Lower Snake River Wind Facility

 Other landowners privately manage access on their lands and don’t allow hunting by the general public.
 These areas are marked on the Wind Facility Area detail maps in tan with the initials PAU or Public Access Unavailable If you see hunters or hear gunfire coming from these areas, it is because the hunters have received landowner permission; it does not mean you are allowed to hunt in those areas as well.

-Some private landowners within the wind-project boundary do not want their land accessed.
-These lands are marked on the Wind Facility Area detail maps in pink as Access Prohibited (AP).
+Some private landowners do not want their land accessed.
+These lands are marked on the Wind Facility Area detail maps in red as Access Prohibited (AP).
 No access or hunting is allowed in these areas.

 ||Four Star Supply